-At Hede Byrne and Hall, we understand that separation can be a difficult time.
-There are a number of issues to consider in facilitating a suitable arrangement, with the primary focus being the best interests of the child/ren.
+At Hede Byrne and Hall Family Lawyers, we understand that separation can be a difficult time.
+There are a number of issues to consider in facilitating a suitable family environment, with the primary focus being the best interests of the child/ren.

-Our team can assist parents, grandparents and others who have an interest in the care, welfare or development of the child/ren in understanding and navigating various areas, including:
+Our team can assist parents, grandparents and others who have an interest in the arrangements for children.
+This include understanding and navigating various areas, including:

 - The person with whom the child is to live;